ryancarr/StaticSiteGenerator/README.md

 # StaticSiteGenerator
+This is the second guided project from [boot.dev](https://www.boot.dev/)

 Static Site Generator builds and hosts a webserver.
 Core site functionality like CSS stylesheets, images and so on should be placed in the **static** folder.

 Content is generated from markdown files placed in the **content** folder.